Trump's CIA nominee sought to withdraw over interrogation role

 Haspel’s supporters argue that while she drafted the cable, Rodriguez sent it without the approval of CIA Director Porter Goss and without informing Haspel that he would do so.

-The destruction of the tapes is a key issue for Senate critics of Haspel, who complin that public agency disclosures regarding its interrogation programs have been inadequate.
+The destruction of the tapes is a key issue for Senate critics of Haspel, who complain that public agency disclosures regarding its interrogation programs have been inadequate.

+(The story was refiled to fix a typo in “complain” in the last paragraph)

 Additional reporting by Doina and Roberta Rampton; Editing by Sandra Maler